Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L2/L2_benchmark.rst

    :maxdepth: 3

    L2 GEMM benchmark <L2_benchmark_gemm.rst>
-   L2 GEMV benchmark <L2_benchmark_gemv.rst>

 Benchmark Test Overview
 ============================

 Here are benchmarks of the AMD Vitis™ BLAS library using the Vitis environment.
-It supports software and hardware emulation as well as running hardware accelerators on the AMD Alveo™ U250.
+It supports hardware emulation as well as running hardware accelerators on the AMD Alveo™ U250.

 1.1 Prerequisites
 ----------------------